fluent/fluentd/GOVERNANCE.md

   - Data collection
   - Log management
   - Metering
-- Be supported by 2/3 majority of organization
+- Be supported by the formal voting process: See Voting, above.

 The submission process starts as a Pull Request on Fluentd repository with the required information mentioned above.
 Once a project is accepted, it's considered a __CNCF sub-project under the umbrella of Fluentd__